 If you're noticing some buzzing or dead frets with some divots, you probably need fret work.
 But, check your setup first!
-Low action or neck relief can also cause buzzing.
+Low action (nut or saddle) or neck relief can also cause buzzing.
 Always be sure your setup is correct before evaluating frets.
 See my Acoustic Guitar Setup Guide.